NOAA-GFDL/fre-cli/docs/usage/compile.rst

 .. code-block::

    src:
      - component: "component name"                                            (string)
        requires: ["list of components that this component depends on"]        (list of string)
        repo: "url of code repository"                                         (string)
        branch: "version of code to clone"                                     (string / list of strings)
        paths: ["paths in the component to compile"]                           (list of strings)
        cppdefs: "CPPDEFS ot include in compiling componenet                   (string)
        makeOverrides: "overrides openmp target for MOM6"                      ('OPENMP=""') (string)
        otherFlags: "Include flags needed to retrieve other necessary code"    (string)
        doF90Cpp: True if the preprocessor needs to be run                     (boolean)
+       additionalInstructions: additional instructions to run after checkout  (string)

 Guide
 ----------